bobthearsonist/bespoked-bikes/README.md

 OpenAPI specification defines the API contract, and Scalar provides a modern, beautiful documentation UI.
 Controllers will be generated from the OpenAPI spec.

+#### AutoMapper with Attributes

+We're using attributes which keeps boilerplate as simple as possible.
+There are some places this isn't working currently that should be resolved when we clean up the DTO form the service layer and the data layer schema leaking upward.

+#### Controller Layout and nswag

+I don't like the current controller layout, I would like to have individual controller files with the routes defined there.
+I was wrestling with nswag a little too much getting that running and moved on since it's really just organizational.

+* better layout in scalar per controller
+* better folder organization
+* possibly more annoying DI setup

+#### DateTimeOffset

+We're using DateTimeOffset instead of DateTime to handle date and time values.
+This ensures that we have a consistent representation of time across different time zones and avoids issues with daylight saving time.

+I discovered some of the way through that I had picked DateTime for the formats and should likely be using DateTimeOffset.
+I found it before we got to the Sale objects which will have some time values in the API contract.
+It just makes it a lot easier to work across time zones with practically zero overheads.

 ### planning phase

 - [x] scope of deliverables